|Buy Oyster Cards from official website||Buy Visitor Oyster Cards from official website|

 Note: Journeys to Gatwick airport do not count towards the cap.
 They are always charged separately to your card.
 Journeys on a Thames Clipper boat and Emirates cable car don’t count towards the cap either.

-One final note: Bear in mind that you also have to pay a £3 admin fee when you buy it.
-So if you are just planning on using the card for one day then you’ll need to cover the daily cap, plus an extra three quid on top.
+Note: Bear in mind that you also have to pay a £5 activation fee when you buy it.
+So if you are just planning on using the card for one day then you’ll need to cover the daily cap, plus an extra five quid on top.

-Order a Visitor Oyster card online: Travellers can order Visitor Oyster cards online from: https://visitorshop.tfl.gov.uk/tfl/london-visitor-oyster-card.
+From the TFL website: Travellers can order Visitor Oyster cards online from: https://visitorshop.tfl.gov.uk.
 UK delivery typically takes between 2-4 days, whilst overseas delivery can be as long as 1-2 weeks.

 From an airport: Overseas visitors can also buy them from the Gatwick Express and Stansted Express ticket offices at both airports, plus the National Express coach office inside Gatwick, Stansted and Luton airport.